 What happens if we run a fetch and fails with an exception?
 We’ll create a fetch that always fails to learn about it.

-If we try to execute to Id
+If we try to execute to IO

 .